Charles and Anne Hillman

 On Wednesday, the Burkhart family honored him for his service on the board of Burkhart Advertising.
 Charles was the only external director on the board, and it meant the world to him to see his portrait hanging on the office wall beside those of the members of the Burkhart family.

 That evening, he and Anne had a joyful celebration of their mutual July birthdays, going out to dinner with friends.

 Then, on July 15, 2012, he suffered a heart attack while golfing at Morris Park, and died shortly after that.

 “Charles had an amazing zest for life,” says Rose Meissner, president of the Community Foundation.
 “You could see it sparkle in his eyes.
-He and Anne have been champions of the Community Foundation since our very earliest days.
-The two of them have a can-do attitude that makes you think everything is possible, and they’re always willing to back it up with their time, energy, and generosity.”
+He and Anne were champions of the Community Foundation since our very earliest days.
+The two of them had a can-do attitude that makes you think everything is possible, and they were always willing to back it up with their time and generosity.”